Engineered swift equilibration for arbitrary geometries

 \textit{Discussion.}---In previous studies, the notions of optimality and control often refer to specific protocols designed to minimize excess work or some other performance index when changing between two equilibria or non-equilibrium steady states in finite time~\cite{2007_PRL_Schmiedl, 2007_EPL_Schmiedl,2012_PRL_Sivak,2012_PRE_zulkowski,2013_plos_zulkowski_optimal,2015_PRE_zulkowski,2019_PRE_Plata}.
 The ESE framework may also be considered a control strategy, though ESE seeks only to minimize time to equilibration throughout the protocol without any constraints or penalties on the work required to do so.
 Prior work has analyzed the relation between the duration $\tau$ of a protocol and the energy dissipated in carrying out a drive, concluding that for a variety of model systems, the energy dissipated is proportional to $1/\tau$~\cite{esposito2010finite,Esposito_2013,2014_erasure_PRE_Zulkowski,2017_PRE_Li,2017_PRL_Campbell}.
+We may conjecture that the type of ESE protocols we have derived here will behave similarly, with dissipated energy scaling as $\tau_\text{relax}/\tau$, where $\tau_\text{relax}$ is the intrinsic viscous relaxation timescale for the overdamped system in consideration.\\

 In principle, provided a smooth trajectory of control parameters, ESE should allow for arbitrarily rapid equilibrium switching of ensemble distributions.
-However, realizing the required forces in a laboratory setting would presumably preclude such a situation.
+However, the difficulty of realizing the required forces in a laboratory setting would presumably preclude such a situation.
 In addition, the theory itself breaks down in such a limit due to higher order effects ignored in a basic Langevin treatment, such as a finite characteristic timescale of the noise correlations.
-Nonetheless, for the range of timescales for which Eq.~(\ref{eq:Langevin}) applies, ESE yields a method to achieve controlled, swift equilibration.
+Nonetheless, for the range of timescales for which Eq.~(\ref{eq:Langevin}) applies, ESE yields a method to achieve controlled, swift equilibration.\\

-ESE protocols ensure a high degree of control throughout the drive.
+Our ESE protocol ensures a high degree of control throughout the drive.
 Not only do we enforce the mean, or the mean and variance (or any finite combination of moments) of the probability distribution, we dictate the \textit{entire} probability distribution at all times during the protocol.
 In fact, following~\cite{Nakahara}, if a scalar field integrates to zero over a full compact manifold, it may be written as the divergence of a vector field.
 Importantly, by integrating the LHS of Eq.~(\ref{eq:ESE}) over any phase space manifold $M$, we see that